 PhD students are required to deposit a PDF of their thesis in Durham e-Theses, the University's open access e-theses repository.
 Durham e-Theses contains:

-Theses in Durham e-Theses are available alongside other UK theses through the British Library's eThos service, the open access aggregator service Core.ac.uk and other services.
+Theses in Durham e-Theses are available alongside other UK theses through the open access aggregator service Core.ac.uk and other services.

 Please see the boxes on this page for guidance on the full submission process, and the Durham e-theses deposit guide.